signadot/examples/node-sdk-example/README.md

-## Signadot Node SDK Demo
+## Signadot Node SDK Example
-This demo application uses Signadot's Node SDK to create a workspace and test the preview URL in the context of Integration Testing with workspaces.
+This sample application uses Signadot's Node SDK to create a workspace and test the preview URL in the context of Integration Testing with workspaces.

 ## Installation